ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 _If you have used R's dataframes before, or the `numpy` package in Python, you may find some similarities in the Python `pandas` package.
 But if not, don't worry because this tutorial doesn't assume any knowledge of NumPy or R, only basic-level Python._

-`pandas` is a hugely popular, and still growing, Python library used across a range of disciplines from environmental and climate science, through to social science, linguistics, biology, as well as a number of applications in industry such as data analytics, financial trading, and many others.
+Pandas is a hugely popular, and still growing, Python library used across a range of disciplines from environmental and climate science, through to social science, linguistics, biology, as well as a number of applications in industry such as data analytics, financial trading, and many others.
 In the <a href="https://ourcodingclub.github.io/2018/01/26/python-intro.html" target="_blank">Introduction to Python tutorial</a> we had a look at how Python had grown rapidly in terms of users over the last decade or so, based on traffic to the <a href="https://stackoverflow.com" target="_blank">StackOverflow</a> question and answer site.
-A similar graph has been produced showing the growth of `pandas` compared to some other Python software libraries!
+A similar graph has been produced showing the growth of Pandas compared to some other Python software libraries!
 (Based on StackOverflow question views per month).

 <center><img src="{{ site.baseurl }}/img/python_pandas_growth.png" alt="Img" style="width: 1000px"></center>

 These graphs of course should be taken with a pinch of salt, as there is no agreed way of absolutely determing programming langauge and library popularity, but they are interesting to think about nonetheless.

-`pandas` is best suited for structured, __labelled__ data, in other words, tabular data, that has headings associated with each column of data.
+Pandas is best suited for structured, __labelled__ data, in other words, tabular data, that has headings associated with each column of data.
 The <a href="https://pandas.pydata.org" target="_blank">official Pandas website</a> describes Pandas' data-handling strengths as:

 ##### - Tabular data with heterogeneously-typed columns, as in an SQL table or Excel spreadsheet.
 ##### - Ordered and unordered (not necessarily fixed-frequency) time series data.
 ##### - Arbitrary matrix data (homogeneously typed or heterogeneous) with row and column labels.
 ##### - Any other form of observational / statistical data sets.
 The data actually need not be labelled at all to be placed into a `pandas` data structure.

-Some other important points to note about `pandas` are:
+Some other important points to note about Pandas are:

 ##### - Pandas is __fast__.
 Python sometimes gets a bad rap for being a bit slow compared to 'compiled' languages such as C and Fortran.
 But deep down in the internals of Pandas, it is actually written in C, and so processing large datasets is no problem for Pandas.
 ##### - Pandas is a dependency of another library called `statsmodels`, making it an important part of the statistical computing ecosystem in Python.

-You can read more about the Pandas package at the <a href="https://pandas.pydata.org/" target="_blank">pandas project website</a>.
+You can read more about the Pandas package at the <a href="https://pandas.pydata.org/" target="_blank">Pandas project website</a>.

 <a name="following"></a>
 ## Ways of running Python with Pandas